 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Among my favorite dive sites: Otdima.
-It is a high coral bottom, in the middle of the Strait of Dampier.
+It is a high coral bottom, in the middle of the Dampier Strait.

-There is always a current of madness on this site.
-Better to be accompanied by a guide who knows the area, to get into the water at the right place and do not miss the spot that all the underwater photographers love, here: the sweet potato.
+There's always a current of insanity on this site.
+It's better to be accompanied by a guide who knows the area well, to get into the water at the right place and not miss the spot that all underwater photographers love here: the potato with gaterins.

-We see it well on the photos that I succeed as best as possible by approaching: the fish, the particles, my bubbles ... all that flies in all directions, carried away by this permanent burst of "wind" underwater.
+You can see it on the photos that I manage to do as well as I can on approach: the fish, the particles, my bubbles... all that flies in all directions, carried away by this permanent gust of underwater "wind".